fdonat-cloud/inverseIsing2D/README.md

   These are the steps the user must take in order to start and run the project:
   1. Download the project and open it on Matlab
-  2. Launch the script *inferIsing* (in order to launch a script just type its name and press enter).
+  2. Launch the script *infer* (in order to launch a script just type its name and press enter).
 The user is asked to insert the name of the file containing the data.
 Otherwise, by simply pressing enter the optimization starts with the dafault data.
   3. Launch the script *analyse*
   4. Launch the script *plotResult*.
 This generates the plots and saves them in the folder *results*